homematic-community/hm_pdetect/README.md

 ## Features
 * Querying of several FRITZ!-devices (FRITZ!Box/Repeater) in one run
-* interval-based querying of FRITZ!-devices (every 15 seconds)
+* User-definable interval for querying FRITZ!-devices regularly
+* Support for manually triggering execution via CUxD SystemExec calls.
-* Support of FRITZ!Box/Repeater local network login with and without password
+* Support for FRITZ!Box/Repeater local network login with and without password
 * Possibility to remotely query FRITZ!-devices via https
-* Support of querying a dedicated guest-WiFi network
+* Support for querying a dedicated guest-WiFi network
 * User device definition based on MAC and/or IP address
 * Possibility to define multiple devices per user
 * Automatically generates all necessary CCU system variables